• Skip to primary navigation

 Instructions

 • Strain the potatoes and add them back to a bowl.
-Add two tablespoon of vegetable oil and season with chili powder, garlic powder, onion powder, salt, pepper, and cayenne pepper.
-Spread out on preheated pan and roast in the oven for 15 minutes.
+Add two tablespoon of olive oil and season with chili powder, garlic powder, onion powder, salt, pepper, and cayenne pepper.
+Spread out on a preheated pan and roast in the oven for 15 minutes.

 • Cook bacon until crispy, whatever your preferred method is.
 In a pan on medium-high heat, add 2 tablespoon vegetable oil, peppers, and onions.
 Fry for 8 minutes stirring often until they are softened and charred on the edges.
 Season with salt and pepper.